 First run at Ascot in 1807, this 2m4f, Group 1 contest for runners aged four and older now offers prize money of £400,000 and is one of only three perpetual trophies to be awarded at the Royal meeting.

-- Check out our main Royal Ascot Betting Offers page for more bookie bonuses!
+- Other offers coming soon.
+Check out our main Royal Ascot Betting Offers page for more bookie bonuses!

 Odds correct at the time of writing and are subject to change.